OnePlus 13R Specs Features Performance Review

 Battery check

-The massive 6,000mAh battery of the OnePlus 13R is one of its main selling features; it gives the phone great lifetime and peace of mind of really all-day battery life without the requirement of even considering reaching for a charger.
+The massive 6,000 mAh battery of the OnePlus 13R is one of its main selling features; it provides excellent battery life and peace of mind, allowing for all-day usage without needing to think about reaching for a charger.

 On days when we reduced our gaming and video viewing, we could effortlessly disconnect at 7am and reconnect at 11pm, with the battery still at 50%.
 During our heavy-use days, we discovered we would still be going into bed at the end of the day with the battery at least 20%.

-Looking to extend the overall life of the massive battery pack within, the SUPERVOOC charging speed has been lowered from 100W on the OnePlus 12R to 80W on the new OnePlus 13R.
+Looking to extend the overall life of the massive battery pack inside, the SUPERVOOC charging speed has been lowered from 100W on the OnePlus 12R to 80W on the new OnePlus 13R.

 With the correct fast-charging plug converter (you only receive a USB-C cable in the box in the UK), the OnePlus 13R can go from 1% to 100% in as little as 52 minutes.
 The 80W charging still offers a fair quantity of power in a short period of time.